vegaPDX/post-hardcore_poems/README.md

 Every song in this series starts with a public domain poem and turns it into a post-hardcore track.
 The music is fast, heavy, and loud — thick downtuned guitars, double kick drums, screamed and raw vocals at 180 BPM.
 The lyrics are modern, concrete, and specific.

-The series has two formats:

-**Format 1 — Direct poem text as lyrics.** The original poem is split across two verses and sung/screamed over post-hardcore instrumentation.
-The poem's own words become the lyrics.
-These songs are not on this website because there's no structural mapping to show — the poem and the song use the same text.

-**Format 2 — Modernized adaptation with original lyrics.** The original poem provides the emotional structure, key images, and thematic arc.
+Each song takes a public domain poem and uses it as a blueprint.
+The original poem provides the emotional structure, key images, and thematic arc.
 The adaptation translates those into modern concrete details with entirely new, original lyrics.
-These are the songs this website is built around.
+The poem is the skeleton.
+The song is a new body built on top of it.

 ## What This Site Does